joshbeard/joshbeard.me-website/src/me.md

 If I travel for pleasure, I prefer driving over flying.

-I'm not interested in blogging here, and I don't maintain any social media presence.
-I prefer to keep more quiet online these days, but I'll be extra verbose on this site.

 If you are looking at this and dig personal websites and that sort of thing, say [hello](mailto:hello@joshbeard.me)!